Olivia (TV series)

-Olivia is a children's computer-animated comedy television series produced by media company Chorion and based on Ian Falconer's books, after its first live-action TV series, The Olivia Squared TV Show.
+Olivia is a children's computer-animated comedy television series produced by media company Chorion and based on the late Ian Falconer's books.
 The series won a silver Parents' Choice Award for its positive storylines and characters.
-The series premiered on January 26, 2009 on Nick Jr. and aired episodes through October 29, 2015.
-40 episodes were produced.
+The series premiered on January 26, 2009, on the Nick Jr. Channel and aired episodes through October 29, 2015.
+It had 40 episodes.

-In 2012, Classic Media would acquire the rights to the show from Chorion.
+In 2012, Classic Media acquired the rights to the show from Chorion.
 Since then, Classic Media was sold to DreamWorks Animation and became DreamWorks Classics.
 In 2016, DreamWorks Animation became a subsidiary of NBCUniversal.

 Plot

-Taking place in a world where all characters are pigs, Olivia revolves around the title character and her family.
+Taking place in a world of anthropomorphic pigs, Olivia revolves around the title character and her family.
 The plots are mostly everyday situations in which Olivia finds herself and her unique way of dealing with them.
 In almost every episode from season 1, Olivia also dispenses her "Rules of Life".
 In each episode, Olivia dreams of having a job from the episode's experiences, such as being an artist after visiting the art gallery or being her mum's assistant after helping plan her friend's birthday party.
-Olivia sings the goodnight song at the end of each episode in Season 2 of Olivia.
+Olivia sings the goodnight song at the end of each episode in season 2.